-Though they come from quite opposite ends of the spectrum, there’s a tangible sense of understanding and appreciation between singer/producer/cult artist Ry X and producer/live electronic artist/label ownerFrank Wiedemann.
-The former hails from a background of folk-pop songs that revolve around freeness and simplicity; the latter remains a king in the underground as 1/2 of Âme, with layered productions that build around a tight 4/4 structure.
-One had a wild bohemian upbringing in remote Australia, the other grew up in Karlsruhe, a forward-thinking hub of science and technology in Southwest Germany.
+Though they come from quite opposite ends of the spectrum, there’s a tangible sense of understanding and appreciation between Howling’s two members, singer/producer/cult artist RY X and producer/live electronic artist/label owner Frank Wiedemann.
+The former hails from a background of folk-pop songs that revolve around freeness, nature and simplicity; the latter remains a king in the underground as 1/2 of Âme, with layered productions that build around a tight 4/4 structure.
+One had a wild bohemian upbringing in remote Australia; the other grew up in Karlsruhe, a forward-thinking hub of science and technology in Southwest Germany.
 One lives in Los Angeles, the other 9 hours ahead in Berlin.

-Meanwhile in Karlsruhe, a young DJ named Frank Wiedemann befriended a record storeowner, Kristian Beyer, who opened his ears fully to House music.
-The duo began DJ’ing and producing deep 4/4 as Âme, and off the back of their massive 2006 hit ‘Rej,’ began lighting up dancefloors worldwide.
-With his background playing in jazz and rock bands, it became natural for Frank to start playing live electronic sets, improvising and programming on the fly.
-In addition to his constant work with Âme and Innervisions (the label he runs with Dixon and Kristian), Frank’s most recent project (as of August 2014) is being a new father.
+Meanwhile in Karlsruhe, a young DJ named Frank Wiedemann befriended a record store owner, Kristian Beyer, who introduced him to the world of House music.
+The duo began DJing and producing deep 4/4 club tracks as Âme; and, off the back of their massive 2006 hit ‘Rej’, began lighting up dancefloors worldwide.
+With a background of playing in Jazz and rock bands, it became natural for Frank to start playing live electronic sets, improvising and programming on the fly.
+In addition to his constant work with Âme and Innervisions (the label he runs with Dixon and Kristian), and the soundtrack he co-scored with Modeselektor for 2018 film “Symphony of Now” (an ode to Berlin nightlife) two of Frank’s most recent projects is raising his young children.

 La Gaîté Lyrique